-During the nine months ended February 28, 2017 and February 29, 2016, the Company did not incur any geological exploration expenditures.
+During the years ended May 31, 2017 and 2016, the Company did not incur any geological exploration expenditures.

 San Andres, Mexico

 On March 21, 2014, the Company acquired a total of four mineral concessions referred to as the San Andres Property located in Durango State, Mexico.
 The San Andres Property is comprised of two El Dorado concessions, the Tercera Ampliacion de San Andres concession and the San Andres concession.